olton/mina-node-monitor/README.md

 - `host` - IP and PORT on which the server will run
 - `graphql` - Mina node GraphQL address (by default `localhost:3085`)
 - `canRestartNode` - if true, server can restart mina node
-- `restartAfterPrev` - integer value, how many times the alert must go off before the mine is restarted, if node synced and height is equal to previous retrieved height, monitor trigger this alert.
-Check will process every 2 alerts period.
-In the time this value **~ restartAfterPrev * alertInterval * 2**.
 - `restartCmd` - command for restart mina node
 - `https` - contains paths to cert and key to create https server
 - `observeExplorer` - observe Explorer block height and alerts if height difference